10 critical dehydration signs & prevention tips

 • Keep a water bottle by your side and in your line of sight.

-• Drink electrolytes or coconut water after a workout.
+• Drink electrolyte-replacement beverages or coconut water after a workout.

-• Avoid alcohol consumption if you’re already feeling dehydrated, as this increases your fluid loss.
+• Avoid alcohol if you’re already feeling dehydrated, as this increases your fluid loss.

 FAQs about dehydration